jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 To resolve disputes, the truth must be propagated from the spend chain to the debit chain.
 There are many ways to facilitate that propegation.
 Between _some_ chains (like Ethereum and Optimism), data can be propegated by trust-minimized bridges.
 In other cases, oracles may be required to propagate the data.

 The various methods come with different trust assumptions.
 For example, if oracles are required, a malicious processor controlling 51% of the oracles could generate a false proof that the funds were delivered, and propagate that data to the debit chain.
-This would allow the processor to steal the user's funds, and the collateral from the validator.
+This would allow the processor to steal the user's funds, and steal the collateral from the validator.

 Safenet's protocol doesn't prescribe any specific type of proof.
 Safenet has a pluggable architecture which can support many different types of proofs.
-The specific proving method is specified on the intent.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">At its core, Safenet is simply a way to pull funds from an account using &#39;proofs.&#39; <br><br>It is agnostic about the type of proofs (fraud / zk), how it is sourced (message bridge / off-chain oracle), and what it proves (optimistic cross-chain tx, trade on Binance, scheduled tx, etc.).</p>&mdash; lukasschor.eth (@SchorLukas) <a href="https://twitter.com/SchorLukas/status/1865729014691680471?ref_src=twsrc%5Etfw">December 8, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+The specific proving method is specified on the intent.
 Users who create intents must understand the proving method used in that intent, and the trust assumptions that come along with that proving method.

 ### Price Risk & Opportunity Cost